aschrems/hello-world/README.md

 Hi Humans!

 This is my first GitHub attempt.
-I am learning how to use it
+I am learning how to use it.